How to Spend a Day in Montmartre – Paris’s Cutest Neighborhood

 In 1881 cabaret was brought to life by Rodolphe Salis right in Paris’s Montmartre district.
 Since then, Montmartre is significantly known for being the birthplace of cabaret around the world thanks to the inauguration of Moulin Rouge in 1889, the most famous cabaret show in the world.

 Today, you can still see cabaret in Montmartre whether you’re seeing it at the world famous Moulin Rouge or the less famous cabaret at Au Lapin Agile.
 In both cabaret shows you can opt for basic tickets, tickets with champagne, or a full on champagne dinner.
+(Make sure to check out this post for a full guide to cabaret in Paris).

 If you don’t plan to eat at the cabaret show, instead I recommend booking reservations at L’Annexe, a traditional French restaurant in the heart of Montmartre.